5 Reasons to Visit the Camargue

 Take a road trip to a world away from lavender-scented fields, perched villages, and candy-coloured shutters.
 Head to the Camargue!

 The marshland and brackish waters where the Rhone River finally meets the Mediterranean define Provence’s “wild west.”
 Created in 1986, the natural wetland preserve is 100,000 hectares in size (read more here).

 Here are five (5) reasons to add the Camargue to your Provence bucket list:

 The White Horses

-Typically, there are several brood mares to a single stallion and foals are born in the wild wearing strangely dark coats, which begin to fade after about three to four years.
-As yearlings, the foals are branded with the insignia of the manade and separated from their mothers.
-At the age of three, the males are corralled and training begins, this is a delicate operation for the gardians (cowboys) who must progressively gain the horses’ confidence.
+Typically, there are several broodmares to a single stallion and foals are born in the wild wearing strangely dark coats, which begin to fade after about three to four years.
+As yearlings, the foals are branded with the symbol of the manade and separated from their mothers.
+At the age of three, the males begin training, this is a delicate operation for the gardians (cowboys) who must progressively gain the horses’ confidence.

 The meat “Taureau de Camargue” received the designation of origin (AOC) in the late 1990s.
 The animals feed exclusively on typical plants and grasses of the Camargue, never grain, resulting in a lean, organic protein.